 The most frequent type of workplace discrimination cited by survey respondents are the following:

-– Sex bias (at 26 percent)
+Sex bias (at 26 percent)

-– Racial bias (at 23 percent)
+Racial bias (at 23 percent)

-– Age bias (at 17 percent)
+Age bias (at 17 percent)

 Most of these incidents are related to decisions on employment promotion and unequal pay to employees.
 Other types include favoritism, sexual orientation, and language, but these are not covered by federal law.

 Actually, in Asian culture, talking excessively is viewed as a sign of weakness.
-Thus, someone who are the talkative or silent type does not measure if they are capable or not to perform the job.
+Thus, someone who is the talkative or silent type does not measure if they are capable or not to perform the job.

 Regarding work performance, they may not feel at ease completing self-assessment as a form of appraisal.
-In addition, however, they will prefer to be rewarded as part of a group rather than be recognized as an individual.
+In addition, however, they prefer to be rewarded as part of a group rather than be recognized as an individual.